wjzhengsh/blockchain/ibmblockchain_support.md

 {:shortdesc}

-## Seeking solutions in existing resources
+## Finding solutions in existing resources

 Navigate to the "Support" screen in your **Network Monitor** as shown in **Figure 1**.
 You can find links to resources that provide technical and supporting information.
 For detailed description on the "Support" screen, see the *Support* section in [Network Monitor](v10_dashboard.html).